utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

                     <a href="https://play.google.com/store/apps/details?id=com.azure.authenticator">Google Play</a>
                     and the iPhone version from
                     <a href="https://apps.apple.com/app/microsoft-authenticator/id983156458">App Store</a>. </li>
                 <li>After installing the app, go back to the setup page.
-Click "Next" to continue setup for the Microsoft Authenticator setup. </li>
+Click "Next" to continue setup for the Microsoft Authenticator app. </li>
                 <li>
-                    The next procedure differs by the device that you working on.
+                    The next procedure differs by the device that you are working on.
                     {% capture MSAuthenticatorSetupByDevice %}
                     <ul>
                         <li><strong>Smartphone (the same device where you installed the Microsoft Authenticator app)</strong>：